scalyr/helm-scalyr/README.md

 If you want to monitor additional things outside of Kubernetes (e.g. Databases), you can set the following values:

 * controllerType: For other monitors, it is usually best to set this to "deployment" instead of "daemonset"
-* supportK8s: Set this to false to remove the serviceaccount, clusterroles and additional mounts to the Scalyr agent pods
+* scalyr.k8s.enableLogs and scalyr.k8s.enableEvents: Set this to false to remove the serviceaccount, clusterroles and additional mounts to the Scalyr agent pods

 ## Controller type

 By default, this chart creates a daemonset which is the recommended deployment pattern for Kubernetes monitoring.

-If you'd like to create a different Scalyr agent, you can set `controllerType` to "deployment" and set `supportK8s` to false.
+If you'd like to create a different Scalyr agent, you can set `controllerType` to "deployment" and set `scalyr.k8s.enableLogs` and `scalyr.k8s.enableEvents` to false.

 **Homepage:** <https://github.com/dodevops/helm-scalyr>